hlavacs/ViennaEntityComponentSystem/README.md

     handle.is_valid();

 If the handle is valid, then it IDs an entity in VECS.
-However, the entity might have been erased from VECS.
-You can test whether the entity that the handle represents is still in VECS by calculating either
+However, the entity might have been erased from VECS previously.
+You can test whether the entity that the handle represents is still in VECS by calling either of these:

     handle.has_value();
     VecsRegistry{}.contains(handle); //any type